duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/calculation.md

 When a user searches anything containing words such as "gcf", "greatest common factor", etc. in the query, DuckDuckGo will trigger this Instant Answer.

-When the Instant Answer is triggered, DuckDuckGo executes Perl code on the server to calculate the greatest common factor.
-First, it checks that there are two or more numbers present.
-Then, it performs the calculation.
-Finally, it returns the information to display to the user.
+When the Instant Answer is triggered, DuckDuckGo executes Perl code on the server to calculate the greatest common factor:

+1. It checks that there are two or more numbers present.
+2. It determines the greatest common factor
+3. It displays the information to the user

 Let's code it.